Crazer-Shifter84/Think-Link/README.md

 # Think-Link
-# 🖥️ ThinkLink   A utility + community app for ThinkPad users.
+# 🖥️ ThinkLink- A utility + community app for ThinkPad users.
 Link multiple devices, monitor health, and connect with other ThinkPad fans.

 ## 🚀 Planned Features